KilianZell/CS502_project/README.md

 ## Getting Started

+### Google Colab
+This project was designed to run smoothly on Google Colab's free T4 GPU.
+If you wish to run it in Colab, download the [git repository](https://github.com/KilianZell/CS502_project.git) (~ Mo) and place it in your Google Drive.
+Simply uncomment the appropriate cells in `main.ipynb` following the provided instructions and run the rest of the notebook.

 ### Installation
 1. Download or clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`
 2. Manually install the required packages listed in requirements.txt.
 Alternatively, you can simply run the dedicated cell in `main.ipynb`.